lfishRhungry/zbanner/README.md

 I expect that users can design their own target generation algorithms, or method like gererating from database or files, even design it with OutputModule together.

 <a href="#top">🔝back to top</a>

+<h1 id="interactivemode">⚛️ Interactive Mode</h1>

+Xtate has a huge amount of params to set and many modules to choose so that it can do some fine-grained measurements.
+However, it maybe complex for beginners to learn every usage from scratch.
+So I make Xtate to support an interactive mode which is more user-friendly to use.
+We can adjust params and choose modules comfortablely with auto completion in this mode.

+Use `xtate --interact` to start Xtate in an user-friendly interactive mode.

 <h1 id="helpsindetail">💁 Helps in Detail</h1>